top of page

 Incoming squads' position and type are announced before they appear on the screen.
 It allows players to plan ahead.
 They can use this early information to place weapons strategically and can be more confident about feeding the Pig.

-Room for error :
+Room for error:

 While feeding, the "feeding delay" is shown as a gauge.
 If the action is cancelled before the end of the delay, the gauge slowly decreases.
-In practice, if a player commits to feeding the Pig and notices an urgent event afterwards, he can drop the feeding and come back to it without too much cost.
+In practice, if a player commits to feeding the Pig and notices an urgent event afterwards, they can drop the feeding and come back to it without too much cost.
 Players can even relay on the task and fill the gauge cooperatively.
 This way, players are not punished for paying attention but panic and tension remain.

 bottom of page